-- Charges for the default investment arrangement (as well as self-select lifestyle strategies) are below the charge cap of 0.75% per annum: - Charges are generally competitive relative to other funds available in the market, although there may be some room for improvement for some funds which sit above the median of the comparable universe in terms of charges; - Longer term performance of the underlying funds has been mixed, in the context of the challenging market environment that prevailed over the period measured.
-A number of funds have underperformed their benchmarks after fees, in particular the actively managed equity funds. - A number of managers who have not met expectations do not manage a large amount of assets as they are purely self-select options, which was factored into the assessment. - The Trustees have taken action after the year end to review the role of the managers within the default that have underperformed expectations. - The Fund offers a broad range of online tools and support, timely communications and administration response times largely within agreed SLAs.
+- Charges for the default investment arrangement are below the charge cap of 0.75% per annum; - Charges are generally competitive relative to other funds available in the market, although there may be some room for improvement for some funds which sit above the median of the comparable universe in terms of charges; - Longer term performance of the underlying funds has been mixed, in the context of the challenging market environment that prevailed over the period measured.
+A number of funds have underperformed their benchmarks after fees, in particular the actively managed equity funds, have not met objectives. - A number of managers who have not met expectations do not manage a large amount of assets as they are purely self-select options, which was factored into the assessment. - The Trustees have taken action to review the role of the managers within the default that have underperformed expectations. - The Fund offers a broad range of online tools and support, timely communications and administration response times largely within agreed SLAs.

 As a result, we believe that the overall Fund has delivered reasonable value in respect of member-borne deductions.
 We do note that there are areas for improvement and actions are underway for addressing these.
-Furthermore, additional services such as Fund administration, trustee governance, adviser fees and additional communications that are paid for by the Trustees, further enhances the value that members receive.
+Additionally, the implementation of increased passive management within the Fund year will address future risks of underperformance and reduce fees paid by members in the default strategy.